revillan/timezone_app/README.md

 # Timezone App

 This is a full-stack Ruby on Rails application with a PostgreSQL database and a React/Redux frontend.
-To run, ensure that PostgreSQL is running, then from the root directory, run `npm install`, `rake db: reset` and then `rails s`, and navigate to [http://localhost:3000/](http://localhost:3000/).
+To run locally, ensure that PostgreSQL is running, then from the root directory, run `npm install`, `rake db: reset` and then `rails s`, and navigate to [http://localhost:3000/](http://localhost:3000/).